citp/privacy-policy-historical/e/eu/eur/europeregistry.com.md

 ## Transfer of information overseas

-Pursuant to the National Privacy Principles we may transfer personal information we have collected about you to someone other than you in a foreign country only if such transfer is permitted by the National Privacy Principles.
+Pursuant to the Australian Privacy Principles we may transfer personal information we have collected about you to someone other than you in a foreign country only if such transfer is permitted by the Australian Privacy Principles.

 ## Changes to Privacy Policy